regiregi22/RaspiNail/index.md

 ---

 **RaspiNail** node builds on the Raspberry Pi 4 platform.
-It is based on RaspiBolt guide, originally made by Stadicus.
+It is based on the RaspiBolt guide, originally made by Stadicus.

 ---